 Signs of overdose are different than those of use.
 Look for loss of consciousness or unresponsiveness.
 The person may be alert, but not able to speak.
 Slow breathing is likely.
 Some other things you might notice are a pale and clammy face, limp body, choking signs and vomiting.
 A pale or ashen tone to the skin and bluish fingernails are also possible.

 Never let the person sleep if you see these heroin overdose symptoms.
 There is time to get them help, but responsive action is necessary.

 How Acqua Recovery Center Can Help

-Acqua Recovery, a heroin addiction treatment center in Utah, understand the strong effects opiate drugs can have.
+Acqua Recovery, a heroin addiction treatment center in Utah, understands the strong effects opiate drugs can have.
 Our approach is to treat the whole person.
 A quality, professional program can make the recovery process far less stressful.

+We offer a wide array of treatment therapies for those looking to beat heroin addiction.
 For example, addiction therapy services we offer include:

 Now that you understand a bit more about heroin overdose symptoms, we welcome you to give the Acqua Recovery addiction treatment staff a call.
 Contact us at [Direct] to set up a consultation or to have your questions answered.
 With the right tools and support from trained professionals, the road to wellness is much smoother.
 Specifically, you don't have to walk it alone.